priyanka-wahul/pollify-app/README.md

 A real-time polling application built using **Node.js, Express, MongoDB, and EJS**.
 Users can create,share polls, vote on options, and view live results with charts.

+## The index page will  look simple to you but after clicking on create poll you can share poll and can view result in the graph form like pie, doghnut , and
+bar and you can select while creating the poll that in which chart form you want the result.
 ---

 ##  Live app link